By Simon Gould

 Treadmill running does not mimic running outside.
 There is no wind resistance so running is easier even if you’re running at the same speed.
 The belt on motorized treadmills also pull away from you which is not something that happens outside.
 There maybe variations in gradient that a treadmill can’t mimic because they change so frequently outdoors.

 The recommendation has regularly been that to mimic outside running you should run on a treadmill at a 2% incline.
-This would give you a similar time as if you were encountering wind resistance.
-This has long been thought to be the correct answer, even experts in running will advise a 2% incline.
+This would give you a similar time as if you were encountering wind resistance and other determining factors.
+This has long been thought to be the correct answer, even running coaches will advise a 2% incline.

 So what does the scientific research suggest?

-There was a study done on exactly this and was accepted and published in the Journal of Sports Sciences.
+There was a study done on exactly this, it was accepted and published in the Journal of Sports Sciences.
 This is a respected scientific paper and the studies published are accepted as true.
 The research was to accurately test what gradient of treadmill running would reflect the energy cost in running outdoors.